 In the past, during Holy Week, I've shared these stories.
 This year I forgot!
-So, I'll share a couple today, some tomorrow and a few on Saturday.
-For readers new to my blog-I hope you enjoy my interpretation.
+So, I'll share a couple today (Thursday), some tomorrow (Friday), and a few on Saturday.
+For readers new to my blog-I hope you enjoy them.
+I have tried to remain as biblically correct as possible, while still taking creative license.
 For my long time readers, my apologies if you've read these before, but I pray they will still touch your heart.

 These stories are my interpretation of what may have gone on inside these individuals' heads.
-Our story continues outside the governor's palace, early in the morning on the day of crucifixion.
+Our story begins outside the governor's palace, early in the morning on the day of crucifixion.

 How I ended up in the crowd this morning, I can't remember.
 I was out early, ready to set up my wares in the market place.
 Passover was coming.
 The Feast.
 A high holy day.